 - Practise answering interview questions with someone else.
 If you are at school or college, you may be able to arrange a mock interview.

-- Review the job description, the key skills and qualities required, and the application you completed.
+- Review the job description, the critical skills and qualities required, and the application you completed.
 Be prepared to provide further information about what you said about yourself and what you can do.

-- Keep in mind the interviewer wants to find out about what you can offer them — the particular skills and qualities you can bring that set you apart from other applicants.
+- Remember that the interviewer wants to find out what you can offer them — the particular skills and qualities you can bring that set you apart from other applicants.

 - But it’s not just about what the employer is looking for — try to think of some insightful questions you could ask, for example, opportunities you may have to develop your role in the company.

 Interview tips — on the day